starkfell/100DaysOfIaC/articles/day.41.building.a.practical.yaml.pipeline.part.5.md

 Any error handling that you create needs to be thoroughly tested before running it in Production.

-Considering using do/while loops for commands or processes that run for an indefinite length of time; this would allow you to check for the state you are looking for when it occurs.
+Consider using do/while loops for commands or processes that run for an indefinite length of time; this would allow you to check for the state you are looking for when it occurs.

 </br>